-The class work component for this course amounts to 30% of the final mark and the remaining 70% comprises a two hour examination.
+The classwork component for this course amounts to 30% of the final mark, and the remaining 70% comprises a two-hour examination.

-Students are assessed for the class work component on the basis of two pieces of work (either two tests or one test and an assignment subject to the students' choice) each of which counts 15% of the final mark.
+Students are assessed for the class work component based on two pieces of work (either two tests or one test and an assignment subject to the student's choice), each of which counts 15% of the final mark.

-The assignment requires students to research and write an essay on either copyright or trade marks depending on their interests.
+The assignment requires students to research and write an essay on either copyright or trade marks, depending on their interests.